tombensve/priv-notes/Apigee.md

 ## Comments

 Have own "API" for calling java classes.
 NO main(...) required.
 These are called "Callouts".
+I'm assuming that this is the most common way of integrating with java.
+Saw some other example somewhere (should have saved it!) that looked more complex and required a _main(...)_ method.